 Even before I reached a maturity level where it occurred to me to be nice to my mom, I reluctantly admitted that the trip sounded rather awesome.
 And since the age where I began to work to actively appreciate her, I have been trying to come along on one of these annual trips, but it’s never happened before now.
-I’m doubly excited to be here because we will be returning to some of the sanctified scenes I passed through on foot a year and a half ago on a backpacking trip en route to a new life.
+I’m doubly excited to be here because this trip will return me to some of the sanctified scenes I passed through on foot a year-and-a-half ago on a backpacking trip en route to a new life.

 Well, this new life is approximately as messy as the old had ever been and I need a break.
-I don’t know of a unit of measurements for internal chaos but this is registering pretty high.
-I need to escape that other life for my sake and the sake of those I’ll be leaving behind for awhile.
-This trip presented itself on the horizon from the squiggles of my everyday life and I am clinging to it.
-It’s time to rise up: up to the UP, up from the morass of my self-pity and confusion, and up to a place where distance grants perspective and climate demands clarity.
+I’m not aware if there is a unit of measurements for internal chaos, but this is registering pretty high.
+This trip presented itself on the horizon from the squiggles of my current reality and I am clinging to it.
+It’s time to rise up: up to the UP, up from the morass of my self-pity, up from the city to the county, up from society to scenery, up to a place where distance grants perspective and climate demands clarity.

 I pack and drive the hour from Detroit to mom’s house, which is in the total disarray of pre-departure frenzy when I get there.
-There are more tote bags than I can count and, if they were labeled, each one would read “miscellaneous.”
+There are more tote bags than I can count and, if someone were to label them, the only appropriate title would be “miscellaneous.”
 I immediately retreat.
-I expected we would eat out most meals and just have some snacks for the car but Mom has made a pot roast and soup and is shoving a frying pan in yet another bag because groceries up there are scarce and we need to be prepared.
+I expected we would eat out most meals and just have some snacks for the car, but Mom has made a pot roast and soup and is shoving a frying pan in yet another bag because groceries up there are scarce and we need to be prepared.

 In the car, I call and text all the Yoopers in my phone book.
-They’re are people I met along the trail and we hardly know each other but we share the bond of serendipity and the excitement is real.
+They’re are people I met along the North County Trail on that trek and we hardly know each other, but we share the bond of serendipity and the excitement is real.
 I can’t explain the thrill of talking on the phone to someone I consider a friend and re-realizing out that he has an insanely cool accent.
 Apparently there is a bonfire tomorrow night right along the sled-dog race route.
 I drop hints that I may need a place to crash.
 I can’t wait.

 We stop at a gas station just south of the peninsular divide.
-There is an outdoor tip box and I wonder if pump jockeying is in vogue in places as bitterly cold as this.
+There is an outdoor tip box and I wonder if pump jockeying is still en vogue in places as bitterly cold as this.
 Inside, there are glass-encased meat jerkies from local hunters and snowmobiling maps.
-I use the bathroom as one does at all opportunities where long drives and coffee are involved and make an incredible discovery.
-Inside the lavatory is a clunky metal dispenser, which is not for tampons rather full novelty adult products.
+I use the bathroom (as one does at all opportunities where long drives and coffee are involved) and make an incredible discovery: inside the lavatory is a clunky metal dispenser, which is not for tampons rather novelty adult products.
 I appreciate that they bothered to put this in the ladies room.